prathmesh3235/superhero-team-builder/README.md

 4. Add a `Dockerfile` to the repository if it’s not already there.
 You can refer to: https://github.com/redhat-developer-demos/next.js-openshift-example/blob/main/Containerfile

-5. OpenShift will detect the `Dockerrfile`.
+5. OpenShift will detect the `Dockerfile`.
 If not detected, click "Import Edit Strategy", select "Dockerfile", and provide the path.

 6. Choose a "Resource Type" (Deployment or Serverless Deployment based on preference).